 Devil's Advocate: He's more than willing to help the murderer try to get away with it, in order to truly challenge the others and see whose Hope is stronger.

-Dies Wide Open: Notable for being the only example in the series — every other victim has their eyes shut or obscured in their death pose.
+Dies Wide Open: Notable for being the only example in the series (Not counting the anime's version of Chihiro Fujisaki's death pose) since every other victim has their eyes shut or obscured in their death pose.

 Disease Bleach: It's implied his illness is responsible for turning his hair white.